devRajeshThapa/http-server/README.md

 7. **Access your server**:
     Open a web browser and navigate to `http://localhost:8080/`, replacing `8080` with the port number you used in your server code.
 You should see the response specified in your handler, such as `<h1>Hello</h1>`.

-### Contributing

-We welcome contributions!
-Please see CONTRIBUTING.md for details on how to get involved.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-### Code of Conduct

-Please read our Code of Conduct to understand the standards we expect from our community.

-### Acknowledgements

-This implementation demonstrates basic socket programming in C++ using Unix APIs.
-Inspired by various online resources and tutorials on socket programming.